 We’re reading through Arch Books (love those!) and of course the Bible, and memorizing a verse every week.

 I have really had a lot of fun getting all of this stuff together and working with her!
 We’re keeping it fun and Emma can’t wait to do her school every day.
 I made her a daily checklist and it has really helped us stay on track and keep our days organized.
-We both end the day feeling like we have accomplished something great and Emma is thrilled to have school papers to show her daddy when he gets home.
+We both end the day feeling like we have accomplished something great.

 – Meatloaf and rice